 What is Glamour?

 It’s a magazine with the latest news on the glamorous life.
 Articles about celebrities, fashion trends, product reviews, makeup, and health provide useful and fascinating information for young women.
 Globally, the publication was subscribed to and bought in boutiques and kiosks by 12 million readers.
-With the transition to online, the number of visits remains at 11-12 million per month, with the same number of followers on social media.
+With the transition to online, the number of visits remains at 11-12 million per month, and the number of followers on social media remains the same.

 before 2007

 The first logo was bold black capital letters with a slight forward tilt.
 The magazine’s name was chosen deliberately.
 Its pages were planned to be filled with news about movie and pop stars, covering their lifestyles, fashion, secrets of success, and careers.
-Hence, the first name of the monthly magazine was Glamour of Hollywood.
+Hence, the monthly magazine’s first name was Glamour of Hollywood.

 The massive letters promised rich reports and information about the best and most famous.
-The size of the glyphs hinted at the ambition of the young team, striving to become the number one fashion magazine.
+The size of the glyphs hinted at the young team’s ambition to become the number one fashion magazine.

 Due to the war, aristocratic flair went out of fashion.
 So, in 1943, the focus shifted from celebrities to the promising audience of young women entering the workforce.
-The word Hollywood was removed, adding to Glamour the subtitle: the girl with the job.
-The round glyphs of the logo showed the fullness of life, the ability to combine family, raising children, and career achievements.
+The word “Hollywood” was removed, and Glamour added the subtitle “the girl with the job.”
+The round glyphs of the logo conveyed the fullness of life, the ability to balance family, child-rearing, and career achievements.

 Only 20 years after its founding, the magazine’s name was shortened to Glamour, reflecting its shift to publications for young women of various social statuses.